Characterizations of complete stabilizability: Applications

-\end{enumerate} Then the statement (iii) in Theorem \ref{yu-theorem-3-4-1} holds when one of the following two conditions $(b_1)$ and $(b_2)$ is true: \begin{enumerate} \item [($b_1$)] For each $k>0$ , there is $C_k>0$ so that the following spectral inequality is true:
+\end{enumerate} Then the statement (iii) in Theorem \ref{yu-theorem-3-4-1} holds when one of the following two conditions $(b_1)$ and $(b_2)$ is true: \begin{enumerate} \item [($b_1$)] For each $k\in \mathbb{N}$, there exists $C_k>0$ such that the following spectral inequality is true:

-\item [($b_2$)] There is $T_0> 0$ so that for each $k>0$ , there is $C(k,T_0)>0$ such that the following truncated observability inequality holds:
+\item [($b_2$)] There exists $T_0> 0$ such that for each $k\in\mathbb{N}$, there exists $C(k,T_0)>0$ such that the following truncated observability inequality holds: